 Theology is a broad field that examines the foundations, tenets, and practice of religious beliefs.
 Students study historical religious texts, scientific evidence of divine existence, and testimonials of spiritual experiences.
 Theology provides students with the academic background to advocate and preach for a particular religious tradition or to challenge them.
 Theology can also be a way to examine religious beliefs without reference to any formal religious tradition.
 If you enjoy debating religious topics and find yourself curious about the nature of divine and spiritual phenomena, an associate degree in theology may be right for you.

-What are the best theology programs of 2020?
+What are the Best Associate in Theology Programs?
 Here are our top 4:

 |1||Franciscan University of Steubenville||Steubenville, OH|